trinistr/vector_number/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests, `rake rubocop` to check code, `rake steep` to check typing or just `rake` to do everything.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+Then, run `rake spec` to run the tests, `rake rubocop` to lint code and check style compliance, `rake rbs` to validate signatures or just `rake` to do everything above.
+There is also `rake steep` to check typing, and `rake docs` to generate YARD documentation.

+You can also run `bin/console` for an interactive prompt that will allow you to experiment, or `bin/benchmark` to run a benchmark script and generate a StackProf flamegraph.

 To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, change Next version in `CHANGELOG.md`, commit changes and tag the commit.
-Alternatively, an appropriate `rake bump:{major|minor|patch}` command can be used.
+To release a new version, run `bundle exec rake version:{major|minor|patch}`, and then run `bundle exec rake release`, which will push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing